Bayesian Inverse Reinforcement Learning for Collective Animal Movement: Guppy Application

 For the first set of estimated costs-to-go, we assumed the passive dynamics to be discrete uniform, (e.g., $\bar{p}_{ij} \propto 1$ for all $i,j = 1,...,J$).
-The features, $\bX$, considered were the identity matrix and 819 multiresolution bisquare basis functions generated uniformly within the gridded state space by the R package FRK \citep{mangion2020frk} referred to as ``Identity'' and ``Bisquare'' respectively in Figure \ref{fig:guppybases}) .
+The features, $\bX$, considered were the identity matrix and 819 multiresolution bisquare basis functions generated uniformly within the gridded state space by the R package \textit{FRK} \citep{mangion2020frk} referred to as ``Identity'' and ``Bisquare'' respectively in Figure \ref{fig:guppybases}.
 The results shown in Figure \ref{fig:guppybases} show a similar pattern among feature matrices with the bisquare basis functions providing more smoothing across the state space.
-In general, the results suggest the guppies perceived less cost for aligning with other guppies as the low costs-to-go in yellow are concentrated around $0^\circ$ and there is more flexibility in target alignment as the low costs-to-go have more spread along the target misalignment axis.
-When comparing the two feature matrices, there is more contrast between the estimated cost-to-go functions that is likely attributable to the dimension reduction and creation of basis functions in the continuous domain rather than circular.
+In general, the results suggest the guppies perceived less cost for aligning with other guppies as the low costs-to-go in the center of the figure are concentrated around $0^\circ$ and there is more flexibility in target alignment as the low costs-to-go have more spread along the target misalignment axis.
+When comparing the two feature matrices (Figure \ref{fig:guppybases}), there is more contrast between the estimated cost-to-go function values estimated with bisquare basis functions than the identity matrix that is likely attributable to the dimension reduction.

 To assess the sensitivity to the assumed passive dynamics, we estimated the costs-to-go under a set of passive dynamics corresponding to an independent, normal random walk on the gridded state space with standard deviation $90^\circ$.
-The standard deviation was chosen to be large enough to ensure all non-zero transition probabilities used all of the observed data.
+The standard deviation was chosen to be large enough to ensure all non-zero transition probabilities to use all of the observed data.
 The variational posterior mean and standard deviation for the costs-to-go are shown in Figure \ref{fig:guppyRW}.
 Comparing to the previously estimated states, the variational posterior mean cost-to-go functions are similar.
 The variational posterior standard deviations reflect the pattern of observed frequencies with states more frequently observed having smaller uncertainty.

 In Figures \ref{fig:guppybases} and \ref{fig:guppyRW}, the diagonal pattern can be attributed to the corners appearing far when plotted in the 2-D plane, but are close together in circular space so they have similar costs-to-go.